 Laws Regarding Seat Belts

-Before we look at seatbelt injury compensation claims in more detail it is worth reminding ourselves of the legal situation regarding vehicle drivers and passengers.
+Before we look at seatbelt injury compensation claims in more detail it is worth reminding ourselves of the legal situation on seat belts regarding vehicle drivers and passengers.
 When travelling in a car, van or taxi it is law that:

 - Drivers are required to wear seat belts